Congress is working on carbon monoxide protections after deaths in HUD public housing

 HUD responded that the issue is a top priority for the agency but did not offer a timeline or detail changes to inspection standards.

-“HUD is looking very deeply into how to require local public housing authorities and private owners of taxpayer-supported housing to better protect their residents from carbon monoxide," said HUD spokesman Raffi Williams.
+“HUD is looking very deeply into how to require local public housing authorities and private owners of taxpayer-supported housing to better protect their residents from carbon monoxide," HUD spokesman Raffi Williams said.
 "This issue ranks among this department’s highest priorities as we work to improve the health and safety conditions of the housing that we support.”

 Colorless, tasteless and odorless, carbon monoxide can build up inside a home because of faulty furnaces or poor ventilation and kill within minutes at high levels.
 Children and the elderly are particularly vulnerable to the harms of carbon monoxide, and they make up a disproportionate number of public housing residents.